 The ability to communicate well is vital in all spheres of life – and for those in business, the way you communicate can be the difference between success and failure.
 In this, the first of a series of occasional blogs by our presentation and communications trainer, Sue Carruthers, she gives the inside track on how to be more influential with your clients or customers – and make them want to buy from you instead of the competition.

 In today’s fast paced and quick to judge society many people want a magic wand that will help them convince their customers (or potential customers) to buy their product.

 What do you put on the front page of your website when you know people will only rest there for a few seconds before deciding to click away?

 What is the first thing you say when your meet someone for the first time and only have a few seconds to grab their attention?

-I can’t offer you a magic wand but I can tell you what will work nine times out of ten.
+I can’t offer you a magic wand to improve your client communication, but I can tell you what will work nine times out of ten.
 It won’t necessarily make the big sale but it will make them ask the question you really want to hear – “That sounds interesting, tell me more”.

 It’s all about benefits not features.
 The outcome and not the journey.
 Focus on what the other person will get from the product or service you are promoting and see their eyes light up!